cerbelding/medicalinformatics.mainzelliste/README.md

 Java developers should have a look at [Mainzelliste.Client](https://bitbucket.org/medinfo_mainz/mainzelliste.client), a library that handles the HTTP calls necessary for using Mainzelliste in a client application.

+Information about the official docker image of Mainzelliste you can find [here](./docker.md).

 ## References

 Mainzelliste is used in various medical joint research projects, including: